Tuesday, May 17

 General guidelines:

-*Set the appropriate mood/tone for your topic with images, color, and wording.
+the appropriate mood/tone for your topic with images, color,

 *Spell Check!